-- Bowmore Hotel: this friendly family run hotel is a local favourite.
+- Bowmore Hotel 4 STARS: this friendly family run hotel is a local favourite.
 Spacious rooms offer walk in showers, comfy duvets and pretty views overlooking the ocean.
 Locals treat the Bowmore Hotel as their watering hole, visiting the popular Islay whisky bar for live folk music shows into the wee hours of the night.
 Guests at the hotel are served a full Scottish breakfast in the morning featuring haggis and black pudding.
 If you’re visiting Islay on a Sunday be sure to indulge in their classic Scottish roast dinner or BBQ.
+Check Reviews

-- The Machrie Hotel: Islay’s top luxury hotel opened its doors in the Fall of 2018 and became an instant hit.
+- The Machrie Hotel 4 STARS: Islay’s top luxury hotel opened its doors in the Fall of 2018 and became an instant hit.
 The beautifully designed Machrie Hotel features a championships golf course, spa, cinema, fine dining restaurant and Islay’s best cocktail bar.
+Check Reviews

-- Islay House: one of Scotland’s grandest Victorian mansions.
+- Islay House 3.5 STARS: one of Scotland’s grandest Victorian mansions.
 Located near Bowmore on a 28 acre estate surrounded by gardens and woodlands.
+Check Reviews

-- Port Charlotte Hotel: a pretty oceanside boutique hotel near Bruichladdich Distillery.
+- Port Charlotte Hotel 3 STARS: a pretty oceanside boutique hotel near Bruichladdich Distillery.
+Check Reviews

 Best Islay Restaurants